ConnectNowUK/docs/docs/issue-tracker/user-guide/README.md

 Fill in the details asked of you.
 You will be sent a verification email.
 Click the button in the email to verify your account and start using Issue Tracker.

+After registering, you'll be prompted to [create or choose your company](#creating-a-company).

 ## Logging in

 To log in, go to <https://issuetracker.connectnow.org.uk/login> and provide your email address and password.